zhufuyi/sponge/assets/install-en.md

 chmod --version
 rm --version
 ```

 <br>

 #### (4) Install sponge

-Open a `cmder`(not the cmd that comes with windows) terminal and execute the command to install sponge.
+Open a `Cmder.exe`(not the cmd that comes with windows) terminal and execute the command to install sponge.

 ```bash
 # Install sponge